AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - **I can justify the way I work**

-You gave a solid justi cation for using a simple implementation and proposed a step forward – that you'd write this simple version and agree on a step forward.
+You gave a solid justification for using a simple implementation and proposed a step forward – that you'd write this simple version and agree on a step forward.
 I felt very bought-in to this process.